top of page

 • 4 min read

 Plantar fasciitis can cause intense pain, so finding relief is a top priority.
 Along with traditional treatments, foot massage may help.
-Can reflexology help plantar fasciitis?
 This article explores that question.
 We’ll look at key pressure points that may reduce pain.
 Other remedies will also be covered for a well-rounded approach.

 A woman gently touching her foot, experiencing discomfort from plantar fasciitis, focusing on self-care or stretching.